-Currently, T&TEC uses the historical cost approach, which does not take account of the service potential of asset or technological obsolescence.
+The RIC is cognizant that a historical cost approach does not take account of the service potential of asset or technological obsolescence.
 On the other hand, unacceptable price increases could result if the RAB were to reflect, for example, the current cost method.

-The RIC invites submissions/comments on the most appropriate asset valuation method for determining the value of assets of T&TEC, as well as other issues which should be considered as part of the asset valuation process.
+The RIC invites submissions/comments on the most appropriate asset valuation method for determining the value of assets of WASA, as well as other issues which should be considered as part of the asset valuation process.